 Tuloy Foundation, Inc. began in 1993 and was registered with the SEC as a non-stock, non-profit corporation on September 23, 1996 by Fr.
 Marciano ‘Rocky’ Evangelista, SDB.
 TFI then constructed a 3.5-storey building within the compound of St. John Bosco Parish in Makati that had complete facilities – including dormitories, study area, dining room, and kitchen – for its residential program.
 Two years later, TFI began offering non-formal education that has a DepEd-approved curriculum especially designed for street children.
 In 2001, TFI moved to a 4.5-hectare property in Alabang, Muntinlupa given to the foundation by the Department of Social Welfare and Development via a 50+50 years lease at no cost basis in 1998.
 The land has since been developed into a village complete with facilities necessary for the well-rounded development of children.
 At present, there are 10 residential structures, a school building and technical vocational skills workshops that have been recently expanded to accommodate more trainees and improve air circulation.
 Its office is located at Alabang-Zapote Road cor.
 San Jose Village, Alabang, Muntinlupa City.
-The organization has 58 regular staff, 10 project-based staff, 1 part-time staff, 84 volunteers and 14 members of the Board of Trustees.

 Its main purpose is to “help street children acquire values, habits and capabilities for self-direction and their eventual reintegration into the mainstream of society”.
 The Foundation operates in Alabang, Muntinlupa City with the following programs: